jlevy/atom-flowmark/README.md

 paragraph-long lines on large GitHub-hosted files.
 It does this by preferring line breaks on sentence boundaries when they are reasonable.
 Also wraps links intelligently, so they don’t bungle up your paragraphs.
-(Look at the source to this file for an example.)
+(Take a look at the source to this file for an example.
+And see [this discussion](https://github.com/shurcooL/markdownfmt/issues/17) for more details.)

 The hope is you can run it any time to clean up your Markdown consistently.
-It helps to use [line-diff-details-plus](https://atom.io/packages/line-diff-details-plus) or something similar to see changes.
+It helps to use [line-diff-details-plus](https://atom.io/packages/line-diff-details-plus) or something similar to see and review changes before saving.

 Other features: